 In recent years we have expanded to commercial projects for such clients as the University of Oregon, Reed College, Nike, the Randall Children’s Hospital at Legacy Emanuel, Hilton Hotels and Resorts, Tommy Bahama Restaurant, and the corporate headquarters for ZGF Architects.
 Large or small, we can take on any project you can dream up.

 All Joinery products are designed and built in our Portland woodshop from locally sourced and sustainably harvested wood species.
-We create furniture that is as durable as it is beautiful, which is why we back all residential products with a 200-year warranty.
+We create furniture that is as durable as it is beautiful, which is why we back all residential products with a lifetime warranty.

 Our mission, however, involves more than producing high-quality furniture.
 We are also committed to being a community-minded and environmentally responsible business.
 At a time when U.S manufacturing jobs continue to move overseas, our skilled team of master craftsmen is growing.
 The Joinery is a Certified B-Corp, our operations run on 100% renewable power, and we have been named one of Oregon’s Best Green Companies.
 See our Sustainable Practices page for more details.